vruusha/silver-broccoli/README.md

 # silver-broccoli

-This project demonstrates the usage of ReactJs and mobx For deploymnet I am suing webpack 4
+This project demonstrates the usage of ReactJs and mobx For deploymnet I am using webpack 4
 You would need nodejs and npm to run this project
 I am using node v8.11 and npm v5

 Follow this link to install node and npm